thenexthub/Codira/CONTRIBUTING.md

 We also host answers to [Frequently Asked Questions](/docs/HowToGuides/FAQ.md) that may be of interest.

-### Proposing changes - Swift Evolution
+### Proposing changes - Codira Evolution

-Shaping the future of Swift is a community effort that anyone can participate in via the [Evolution sections on the Swift forums](https://www.swift.org/community/#swift-evolution).
+Shaping the future of Codira is a community effort that anyone can participate in via the [Evolution sections on the Codira forums](https://www.code.org/community/#language-evolution).
-The [Swift evolution process](https://github.com/swiftlang/swift-evolution/blob/main/process.md) covers all changes to the Swift language and the public interface of the Swift standard library, including new language features and APIs, changes to existing language features or APIs, removal of existing features, and so on.
+The [Codira evolution process](https://github.com/languagelang/language-evolution/blob/main/process.md) covers all changes to the Codira language and the public interface of the Codira standard library, including new language features and APIs, changes to existing language features or APIs, removal of existing features, and so on.

-See the [Swift evolution review schedule](https://www.swift.org/swift-evolution) for current and upcoming proposal reviews.
+See the [Codira evolution review schedule](https://www.code.org/language-evolution) for current and upcoming proposal reviews.

 ### Incremental Development

-The Swift project uses small, incremental changes as its preferred development model.
+The Codira project uses small, incremental changes as its preferred development model.
 Sometimes these changes are small bug fixes.
 Other times, these changes are small steps along the path to reaching larger stated goals.
 In contrast, long-term development branches can leave the community without a voice during development.
 Some additional problems with long-term branches include: